Natural forests in Sri Lanka: History

+Description

+According to the National Red List said, Sri Lanka counts 253 land species, 245 species of butterflies, 240 birds, 211 reptiles, 748 evaluated vertebrates and 1,492 invertebrates.
+Forest coverage is about 70% tropical dry monsoon forests, 15% tropical moist monsoon forests and 5% tropical lower montane forests.
+By the dawn of the 19th century, Sri Lanka's forest cover was estimated at up to 70% of the total land area.
+Since then, the forest cover has decreased progressively over time.

 Features

 Based on a global yardstick of concentrations of exceptional terrestrial biodiversity under threat, Sri Lanka and Western Ghats of southwestern India have been grouped together as one of the 34 global hotspots of biodiversity, implying that biologically they are among the richest and at the same time the most endangered terrestrial biogeographic region in earth.

 Ecosystems

 Sri Lanka is in the north-equatorial tropical zone.
 Therefore it experiences a climate with high rainfall and temperature which permits the county to be broadly classified into groups as follows.